in-toto/specification/in-toto-spec.md

 may independently block or make judgments about the security of a specific layout.

+in-toto has been designed to verify the integrity of the software supply chain as a whole.
+However, adopters may deploy custom verification workflows or create layouts that are a subset of the full layout to enable partial verification of the supply chain prior to performing some step.
+The specifics of these deployments, however, are considered out of scope for the in-toto specification.

 Finally, in-toto inherently does not protect against attackers replaying older, as-yet unexpired layouts.
 To ensure the right layouts are used during the verification workflow, we recommend using a system like